adithyarao3103/BFSS-CPPCODE/README.md

 Therefore the model is the quantum mechanics of $N\times N$ matrices $X$ and $\psi$ (where $N$ is the number of colors).

+## Lattice Simulations

+Lattice formulation is the only known non-perturbative, regularized formalism for Quantum Field Theories.
+In this, we discretize space-time and form a lattice on which the (finite) path integral is performed.

+On a lattice, the gauge fields take up the role of connections between lattice points and, therefore, live on the links between the lattice sites.
+The action for the gauge fields would be constructed out of plaquette sums as

+$$
+S  \propto \sum _{n}\sum_{\mu<\nu}\mathrm{Re}~ \mathrm{tr}~(\mathbb{I} - U_{\mu\nu}(n))
+$$

+As a presentation of the lattice field methods, refer to the file [rudimentary_lattsim.cpp](rudimentary_lattsim.cpp), which presents a rudimentary (not optimized) code for simulating $SU(2)$ gauge theory on a 1+1 dimensional lattice.
+This code is ugly and prone to memory leaks.
+It is only to display an understanding of the lattice simulations.
+Please note that I have not implemented any observables so far.
+The only part that has been implemented so far is the lattice action and the updating of the lattice according to the Markov Chain method.

 <!-- On lattice regularization, the model action becomes  -->

 <!-- $$ S_M = S_b + S_f $$ -->